snrnats/doc-centre/docfx_project/pro/api/shipments/getting_shipments.md

 -->

 > [!NOTE]
-> For full reference information on the **Get Shipments by Carrier Tracking Reference** endpoint, see LINK HERE.
+> For full reference information on the **Get Shipments by Carrier Tracking Reference** endpoint, see the Shipments data contract.

 ## Paging Results